Silver Line (MBTA): Extension to Chelsea

 Silver Line service to Chelsea (route SL3) began on April 21, 2018.
 By October, daily ridership reached 6,200.
 The second phase of the project includes the relocated Chelsea commuter rail station plus transit signal priority upgrades for the SL3.
 Construction began in August 2019; the new station opened on November 15, 2021.
+As of January 2024, the MBTA and the City of Boston planned to reconfigure Day Square in East Boston in late 2024.
+The project would include bus lanes on Chelsea Street and a bus-only street through Day Square, with a Day Square station for use by the SL3 and local bus routes.